AMALA2805/BTS4723/README.md

 •	The system should help users make and manage purchase orders when stock is low.

+---

 ### Non-Functional Requirements

 •	The system should be secure and protect user data with password protection and access control.

 •	The system should be fast and respond within a few seconds when used.

+•	The system should work well and be available most of the time (at least 99% uptime).